mpostol/ASMD/README.md

 - considerably improves robustness of the OPC UA Information Model deployment in any custom environment
 - any OPC UA SDK integration-ready (OPC UA SDK independent)

-Check out the [WIKI - Help Documentation][WIKI] to get a more detailed description
+Check out the [WIKI - Help Documentation][WIKI] and [Online Help]([github.MD]) to get a more detailed description.

 ## Getting Started

-This section describes prerequisites to compile the software and run tests.
+This section describes prerequisites to use the tool, compile the code and run unit tests.

-### NuGet packages

-The list of packages used is listed on the page [Dependency graph][DEPGraph] of this repository.
-All packages are included in this GitHub repository in the local folder `_nugets` or published on NuGet.
-The local folder is configured in the `NuGet.Config`.
-The NuGet Gallery is the public package repository used by all package authors and consumers.
-All required packages are loaded before the build.

-To get more visit the Microsoft documentation [How to reinstall and update packages][NUGETInstall].

 ### Ho to Install